An odd feature of post-war British political life has been the longevity of our leaders.

 Four of the remainder made it to 90.

 Four out of nine post-war prime ministers have thus lived into their nineties.
 Does being PM increase your lifespan?
 Or do the sort of people who become Prime Ministers just tend to live longer?
-It should be remembered that not all UK Prime Ministers have had privileged backgrounds (Thatcher, Heath and Wilson did not nor did Callaghan who lived longer than anyone else).
+It should also be remembered that not all UK Prime Ministers have had privileged backgrounds (Thatcher, Heath and Wilson did not, nor did James Callaghan who lived longer than anyone else).

-In the US, four post-war former presidents have lived into their nineties, two of whom Carter and George HW Bush are still alive.
+In the US, four post-World War II former presidents have lived into their nineties, two of whom, Jimmy Carter and George H.W Bush are still alive.
 Bush is 91, Carter though seriously ill is 90.
-Ford, the longest lived former US president and Reagan both died aged 93.
+Gerald Ford, the longest lived former US president and Ronald Reagan both died aged 93.

-Generally, the US trend is less impressive partly because Kennedy was assassinated in his forties and his successor Lyndon Johnson died prematurely at 64.
+Generally, the US trend is less impressive partly because President Kennedy was assassinated while still in his forties and his successor Lyndon Johnson died prematurely following a heart attack at 64.

-But overall the stats are still impressive: Hoover died aged 88 (he was not a post-war president but died in the post-war era).
-Truman died aged 88, Eisenhower was 78 and Nixon, 81.
+But overall the stats are still impressive: Hoover died aged 88 (he was not a post-war World War II president – he was in office from 1929 to 1933 – but died in the post-war era).
+Harry S. Truman died aged 88, Dwight D. Eisenhower was 78 and Richard Nixon, 81.
 Since 1945, seven former presidents have made it to eighty (as opposed to four who did not) and four have made it to ninety.

-Generally, being a world leader does seem to be good for your health.
+Generally, for whatever reason, being a world leader does seem to be good for your health.